k8k8812/JudgeABook-Springboot-Backend/ReadMe.txt

   To discuss:
   - identify what our application does?
       backend: list operations for entities like Book and Reader;

       frontend: what webpages do we need, do we need to have a wireframe to visualize that?

   - who's our target audience?
   - how is our application useful? (what are our highlight features? if any)
   - name of our appllication + team.

   TODO:
-  have a springboot application setup, including: model, repository, controller, security (services, tests, openAPI and custom queries can wait);
+  to finish the PRD: product requirement documents. have a springboot application setup, including: model, repository, controller, security (services, tests, openAPI and custom queries can wait);
   able to connect to mysql.